 Nominations are welcome from all fields associated with furthering biomedical and health research, whether clinical or basic biomedical research, but must have a clear translational focus.

 The recipient will be a postdoctoral researcher within 15 years of achieving their PhD (or equivalent first research higher degree) at the time of nomination.
 Consideration will be given to individuals whose career has been interrupted, delayed or otherwise constrained through reasons including, but not limited to illness, child bearing, child caring or other caring responsibilities.
-The recipient must be normally resident in Australia at the time of nomination and the majority of their research must have been conducted in Australia (i.e. more than 50%).
+The recipient must be normally resident in Australia at the time of nomination and the majority of their research must have been conducted in or led from Australia (i.e. more than 50%).

 Nominations for individuals undertaking clinical work alongside their research, women candidates and those representing the full diversity of health and medical sciences in Australia are encouraged.

 The Medal is awarded at the Academy’s annual meeting each October and recipients receive financial support for their travel costs to enable them to attend.

 ‘Jian was the ideal clinician scientist – innovative in his laboratory research, though always with the practical application of his work in mind, a great collaborator, and an enthusiastic mentor and sharer of his knowledge with all who were interested.’

 Professor Ian Frazer AC FRS FAA FTSE FAHMS

 Medical Sciences and co-inventor of the HPV vaccine

 Nominations open in October each year and all paperwork must be submitted by 30 April the following year.
 Nominators should email the Secretariat ([email protected]) with the name of the intended candidate, their current email address, position and institution, and will receive the nomination documents to complete.